Miss West Virginia USA

 The Miss West Virginia USA competition is the pageant that selects the representative for the state of West Virginia in the Miss USA pageant.
 This pageant is independently conducted and produced by Empower2 Productions LLC. and is formerly directed by Sanders & Associates, Inc., dba- Pageant Associates based in Buckhannon, West Virginia.

 Although West Virginia has not produced a Miss USA titleholder, four West Virginian delegates have placed: Kristen Morrison in 2005, Jessi Pierson in 2009, Chelsea Welch in 2013, and Nichole Greene in 2016.
 Their most recent placement was Krystian Leonard who placed in the Top 16 in 2022.

 Four Miss West Virginia USAs have held the Miss West Virginia Teen USA title and competed at Miss Teen USA, and two have competed at Miss America.

-Erin Wellman of Princeton was crowned Miss West Virginia USA 2025 on July 27, 2025 at Virginia Thomas Law Center for the Performing Arts in West Virginia Wesleyan College in Buckhannon.
-She represented West Virginia for the title of Miss USA 2025.
+Alanna Lynch of West Liberty was crowned Miss West Virginia USA 2026 on June 13, 2026 at The Culture Center • West Virginia State Capitol Complex in Charleston.
+She will represent West Virginia for the title of Miss USA 2026.